 All students are expected to study a language other than English through the intermediate level.
 The number of courses needed to complete this requirement depends on where the student begins the sequence, and could be up to 4 courses.
 Students with background in a language need to take a placement exam.

-- Complete the fourth semester (e.g., GERM 232 or SPAN 232) or a higher level in a classical or foreign language course with a minimum grade of C-; or
+- Complete the fourth semester (L232) or higher of one of Willamette University’s non-English language courses with a minimum grade of C-

 Quantitative and Analytical Reasoning (QA) (2 credits)